parthsompura/Disease-prediction-using-Machine-Learning/README.md

 # Disease-prediction-using-Machine-Learning
-Implementation of various machine learning algorithms to predict the diseases from symptoms
+Implementation of various machine learning algorithms to predict the disease from symptoms given by user